dexie/dexie-website/docs/Tutorial/Design.md

 ### The [populate](/docs/Dexie/Dexie.on.populate) Event

-In case your database need initial data in order to work - data that must only be populated on database creation and never more, you can subscribe to the populate event.
+In case your database needs initial data in order to work - data that must only be populated on database creation and never more, you can subscribe to the populate event.
 This will only be called in case the database is initially created - not when it is upgraded.

 ```javascript
 var db = new Dexie("MyTicketDB");